More video! More design! More viral campaigns!

 What does this mean for traditional creative team structures and processes?
 How does this affect their ability to produce high-level creative work?
 And what solutions exist to help them thrive in this new era?

 We surveyed more than 1,500 creative managers and individual contributors, both agency and in-house, to better understand the current state of creative teams and investigate their key challenges.

-Collaboration is one of the biggest challenges of producing creative work.
-However, agency creatives and in-house creative teams find differing aspects of cross-team collaboration more challenging than others, according to our survey.
+Collaboration is one of the biggest challenges in producing creative work.
+However, agency creatives and in-house creative teams find different aspects of cross-team collaboration more challenging than others, according to our survey.

 Vague creative briefs are agencies’ number one challenge when working with others.
 While this is also an issue for in-house creatives, it’s much less significant.
 This is likely because agency creatives aren’t able to easily clarify confusing instructions or missing details with colleagues a cubicle away.